P.S.161Q – Parent Handbook

 If your child is going to bring lunch to school, please do not send your child to school with glass bottles, soda, imitation sugared juice, or candy of any kind.

 Children's birthdays can be celebrated at school with a simple party.
-Parents can contact the classroom teacher a few days before their child's birthday to arrange for the celebration consisting of cupcakes and juice ONLY.
+Parents can contact the classroom teacher a few days before their child's birthday to arrange for the celebration.
 Please note that no adults will be permitted into the classroom.
 The party will be no longer than 20 minutes due to the break of instruction.

 Homework has always been recognized by the school community as an important medium to foster the academic achievement of students and extend school activities into the home and community.
 Homework assignments are given on a daily basis.